arighi/twitch-ban-game/README.md

  - <PLAYER> can get health back using <IMG_REVIVE> emotes in the chat (max +1 HP for each message that contains the <IMG_REVIVE> emote)

+ - Weakness:
+     Every time <PLAYER> casts !ban, they take 2^<WEAKNESS> + random(0, 4) damage:
+     - <WEAKNESS> is the current count of bans the user executed
+     - <WEAKNESS> is initialized to 0
+     - <WEAKNESS> is incremented every time a user types !ban (unless he is "banned")
+     - <WEAKNESS> is decremented by one every 10 sec

  - The command !score can be used to show the leaderboard of bans among the players
 ```